Matthew is a studio musician from south Texas. In addition to original recordings, he has provided music for short films and commercials.

-A big thing to consider, however, is if the codec your video is in is lossless or lossy.
+A big thing to consider, however, is if the codec your video is lossless or lossy.
 Lossy codecs will degrade the image for a smaller file size, and the effects of this can make your video look awful.
-MPEG-1 and MPEG-2 are lossy codecs, so when uploading to YouTube make sure that your codec is preferably H.264 or another lossless codec.
+MPEG-1 and MPEG-2 are lossy codecs, so when uploading to YouTube, make sure that your codec is preferably H.264 or another lossless codec.

 Programs such as Handbrake allow users to seamlessly transition one codec file to another, so if you have a camera or editing software that doesn't produce the desired codecs, you can use Handbrake to switch it to the one you need.

 Uploading From a PC